AilyticMinds/AilyticMinds/README.md

   - Auto-detection of project initialization, compile, test and lint
   - Task file selection agent selects the relevant files
   - Design agent creates the implementation plan.
-  - Code editing loop with compile, lint, test, fix (editing delegates to [Aider](https://aider.chat/))
+  - Code editing loop with compile, lint, test, fix
     - Compile error analyser can search online, add additional files and packages
   - Final review of the changes with an additional code editing loop if required.
 - Software Engineer Agent (For ticket to Pull Request workflow):